GGJLarissa/hallucidity/Events.md

 ## Event Resolution

-Resolving an event is different for each character and is based upon two deciding factors:
+Resolving an event is different for each character and is based upon two parameters:

 1. Their Endurance/Intellect scores and their current Hit/Sanity points
 2. Their ability to improvise and utilise their environment in a realistic and meaningful way, by performing actions